-Ok, we’re rather split on this one.
-Some say it’s a religion.
-Some say it’s a philosophy or outlook.
+Ok, we ourselves are rather split on this one.
+Some say it’s a religion and follow it as such.
+Some say it’s a philosophy or outlook or practice that is complementary to nearly any other religious outlook.
 Some say some rather silly things.
 Others ignore the question as unimportant and not tending towards edification.

-Well, actually, about 40% of us are Neo-Pagans, and we do resemble Neopaganism very closely (which came after our founding), but most of us don’t define ourselves or the entire Reform as such.
+Well, actually, about 40% of us are Neo-Pagans, especially the active ones, and we do resemble Neopaganism very closely (which came after our founding), but most of us don’t define ourselves, or the entire Reform, as such.
 We generally do include Neo-paganism among our many possible sources of inspiration.
-The NewRDNA, however, is more firmly in the Neo-Pagan camp.
+The Druids of Earth Mother, however, are more firmly in the Neo-Pagan camp.
 As a rule, Druids are mischievously difficult to pin down.
+It’s quite possible to have groves or individuals with atheist, Christian, Buddhist, Shinto, or Judaic orientations, among an infinitude of possibilities.

 No Established Dogma

 We don’t take anybody too seriously, especially ourselves.
-We really like Nature, think alot, and sometimes share our thoughts in writing.
-We do have Two Basic Tenets and some think that’s too much.
+We really like Nature, think a lot, and sometimes share our thoughts in writing, but agreement is not expected or intended.
+We do have Two Basic Tenets and a handful of customs that are widespread; the calendar for example.

-Attendance is, of course, unnecessary, in general, and perhaps undesirable.
+Attendance is unnecessary to maintain a self-identity as a Reformed Druid, in principle, although a grove may require a certain number of meetings for grove membership.
 Members of some Groves occasionally meet on the 8 festivals and the moons, but we are split on whether ritual is more distracting to Druidism or if Druidism is more distracting to ritual… Regardless, we recognize that a lack of ritual can become a ritual, in and of itself!
-There are other ways to get together than liturgies.
+There are ways to get together other than liturgies, but liturgies do occur and are important to many.

 No Strong Priesthood

-Sure we’ve got priests (they grow like weeds) but no established common seminary program (including this pamphlet), just a period of observation and loose mentoring.
-Non-priests can lead services of their own devising, of course.
-The RDNA has generally hobbled its own priests, for their own good.
+Sure we’ve got priests, but no established common seminary program (including this pamphlet), just a period of observation and loose mentoring, and a traditional pattern of ordination.
+Non-priests can lead services or activities of their own devising.
+The DEM has generally hobbled its own priests, for their own good.
+Members can certainly approach the divine without the aid of priests too.
+While some due earned respect may accumulate for an industrious and experienced priest, there is no tradition of servitude or unquestioning following in the Reform.

 No Membership Requirements

-We’re not exclusive, any background can join, if they respect the other members.
+We’re not exclusive, such that any person of any background can join, if they respect the other members.
 There is no official excommunication or defrocking; Nature knows Her own.
-Inanimate objects are equally able to join, some even doing a better job than the mobile Druids.
-I can think of several Groves entirely composed of trees, imagine that.
-Groves and Branches have the right to determine who can join their local groups.
+Groves and Branches have the right to determine who can join their local groups, although openness is common.

 No Cross-Membership Restrictions

-You can simultaneously belong to other groups or dimensions.
-Even if other groups don’t like you be part of us, we have no disagreement with you belonging to other groups.
+You can simultaneously belong to other groups, so that even if other groups don’t like you being part of Druidism, we have no disagreement with you belonging to other groups.

 No National Organization

-We used to have one, but it wasn’t useful, so it’s thankfully defunct, except in the sense that its continued existence prevents the establishment of a replacement.
+We used to have one, but it wasn’t useful, so it’s mostly defunct, except in the sense that its continued existence prevents the establishment of a replacement.
+A lot of the action happens locally, although we may consult with other groves and members via online and person correspondence.
+There are no national conventions or meet-ups.

 No Money or Fees